 I attended the course at ProThoughts on June 17.
 Being the person I am, I thought since I have a year to clear the exam; let’s start preparing for July 17.
 Which I did.
 For the entire month of July, I read Rita’s book simply because I had just completed the course and everything taught was fresh.
 My plan was that I will read Rita at least thrice; so during my first reading, I will just run through the book to get a feel of it.

-.
+Then came Aug17.
 In the 1st week I went on a trek and in the 3rd week, I went to Ladakh.
 So as expected I lost my tempo and since during my 1st reading I ran through the book, nothing stayed in my mind.

 Sep17 was a total waste in terms of prep because due to office workload I couldn’t find time to study after office and couldn’t find the motivation to study over the weekends. – I know some of you must be thinking that this review is a waste of your time ;).

 Being a normal human being I started asking my fellow pro-thoughts mates regarding their preparation, thinking that hearing about their progress I might feel a bit motivated.
 But they were at par with me only.. which is ZERO.